richpl/PyBasic/README.md

 *TO DO - User input can only be assigned to simple variables, need to extend to array variables.*

-### Numeric functions
+### Numerical functions

-Selected numeric functions are provided, and may be used with any numeric expression.
+Selected numerical functions are provided, and may be used with any numeric expression.
 For example, the square root function, **SQR**, can be applied expressions consisting of both literals and variables:

 ```